aefarrell/aefarrell.github.io/_posts/2020-12-05-gaussian_dispersion_example.md

 The plume rising out of the stack will rise higher than the stack height due to buoyancy -- in this case because the stack gas is at a higher temperature than the ambient air -- and because the stack gas is ejected with some kinetic energy.
 What follows is essentially a simplified version of the Brigg's model for plume rise for stable plumes.

-As a first check, verify that stack down-wash will not be relevant.
+As a first check, verify that stack down wash will not be relevant.
 For low momentum releases the effective stack height of the plume is reduced by vortices shed downwind of the stack that pull the plume downwards.
 This is only really relevant when $v_s \lt 1.5 u$

 Where $v_s$ is the stack exit velocity and is calculated from the volumetric flow as